marcelklehr/semver/README.md

 ## Basic Comparisons

 There are two elements to the comparisons.
-First, a comparison string is a list of comma separated and comparisons.
-These are then separated by || separated or comparisons.
-For example, `">= 1.2, < 3.0.0 || >= 4.2.3"` is looking for a comparison that's greater than or equal to 1.2 and less than 3.0.0 or is greater than or equal to 4.2.3.
+First, a comparison string is a list of space separated "and" clauses.
+These are separated by "||" to form "or" clauses.
+For example, `">= 1.2.0 < 3.0.0 || >= 4.2.3"` is looking for a comparison that's greater than or equal to 1.2.0 and less than 3.0.0 or is greater than or equal to 4.2.3.

 The basic comparisons are: